 Multilevel Regression and Poststratification Case Studies

 The following case studies intend to introduce users to Multilevel Modeling and Poststratification (MRP) and some of its extensions, providing reusable code and clear explanations.
 The first chapter presents MRP, a statistical technique that allows to estimate subnational estimates from national surveys while adjusting for nonrepresentativeness.
 The second chapter extends MRP to overcome the limitation of only using variables included in the census.
 The last chapter develops a new approach that combines MRP with an ideal point model, allowing to obtain subnational estimates of latent attitudes based on multiple survey questions and improving the subnational estimates for an individual survey item based on other related items.

-We assume certain familiarity with R and Bayesian Statistics.
-A good reference for the required background is Gelman, Hill, and Vehtari (2020), with Capter 17 on poststratification being particularly relevant.
+We assume certain familiarity with R and Bayesian statistics.
+A good reference for the required background is Gelman, Hill, and Vehtari (2020), with Chapter 17 on poststratification being particularly relevant.
 Additionally, multilevel models are covered in Gelman and Hill (2006) (Part 2A) or McElreath (2020) (Chapters 12 and 13).

 The case studies are still under development.
 Please send any feedback to firstname.lastname@example.org.